Valinor/slim-locust/README.md

 - Current image for redhat : 0

-Currently, this image use the latest tag for locust, it is not a good pratice.
+Currently, this image use the latest tag for locust, it is latest.
-Latest tag when build was 1.5.3.
+Latest tag for locust when build was 2.4.0
-Should fix that with tag and branch in next revision.
+Use branch to select specific Locust tag